I was asked - What do I want my photos to say to my public? What is my inspiration?

 With every project I’ve worked on, every road I’ve traveled, I continue to grow and evolve as an artist, a photographer and person.
 I’m thankful for the opportunity to continue use my talent and this special gift to capture beautiful people and scenes from all walks of life, all over the world and tell stories through my lens.

 THANK YOU FOR ALLOWING ME TO PHOTOGRAPH YOU.
 LET DO IT AGAIN SOON.
 DONN THOMPSON / DRACINC

-These images are protected by a copyright. © 2018 Donn Thompson / Drac Inc. No use, theft or duplication of this actively monitored images shall be granted without the written permission.
+These images are protected by a copyright.
+No use, theft or duplication of this actively monitored image shall be granted without the written permission from Dracinc /Donn Thompson © 2019.
 Compensation will be aggressively pursued.
-Email firstname.lastname@example.org or email@example.com for more info.
+Please contact Donn Thompson from the contact page for any info.